 There is even an app called air vegan which will show you what each airport offers, but happy cow will often produce results too.
 Check out my post on apps for traveling as a vegan.

-Do you have any tips for flying as a vegan that are missing here?
+Do you have any tips that are missing here?
 Let me know in the comments.

 This quick and easy recipe for my amazing little pretzel pain au chocolat happened…19.
 July 2021